Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

+\end{itemize} When $F$ is a function field, $X$ only runs through the possible norms of relative discriminants in the above limit. \end{theoremx}

 Here $S_n[2]$ denotes the number of elements of order dividing 2 in the symmetric group on $n$ letters.
 We remark that the weight $(\#\Aut(L/F))^{-1}$ is equal to~$1$ for $n\geq3$ and is $1/2$ for $n=2$.
 The inclusion of these weights yields a statement of Theorem~\ref{thmainfield} that is uniform in $n$.
-We note that Theorem~\ref{thmainfield}(a) proves \cite[Conjecture~A]{Bmass} for $n\leq 5$.
-We conjecture that both parts of Theorem~\ref{thmainfield} hold for all $n$.
+We note that Theorem \ref{thmainfield} is new even for $n=2$ and $n = 3$ when $F$ has characteristic dividing $6$.
+It is new for $n = 4$ and $n = 5$ for all $F\neq\Q$.